MobileFirstLLC/doucheblock/.github/README.md

 - 🙈 **This extension contains no tracking, analytics, or any such privacy violations.** What you see in  this repo is what you get.

-- ⏱️ **It took 12 hours to build** it from start to finish, including how to hack the API.
+- ⏱️ **It took 12 hours to build** this, from start to finish, including how to hack the API.

 * * *